haarshvardhana/UK-Retail-Data-Pipeline-Revenue-Leakage-Anomaly-Detection/README.md

 - **THE NET REVENUE PARADOX:** Engineered logic in the ELT phase to handle return transactions (negative values) to calculate True Net Revenue and isolate "Bleed" without double-counting losses.

 - **STATISTICAL OUTLIER DETECTION:** Applied a Rolling Z-Score algorithm to daily return volumes.
 By calculating the standard deviation over a 30-day moving window, we flagged "Anomaly Days" where losses were >2σ from the mean.
+  (See Anomaly Detection screenshot for the 3-sigma flagging in action).

+  Z-Score Formula Used: # Z = (X - μ) / σ

+Where:
+X = Daily Return Volume
+μ = 30-day Moving Average
+σ = 30-day Rolling Standard Deviation

 - **REVENUE LEAKAGE QUANTIFICATION:** Created an Operational Friction Coefficient (Leakage %) within an RFM matrix to identify "Sleeping Whales"—high-value customers whose return behavior exceeds 10% of their Lifetime Value.